-The international equivalent of the DMD dental degree is a prerequisite for consideration for admission to the Advanced Standing DMD Program for applicants whose dental degrees were conferred from accredited institutions outside the United States.
+The international equivalent of the DMD dental degree and a passing result on the U.S. National Board Dental Examination Part 1 are prerequisites for consideration for admission to the Advanced Standing DMD Program for applicants whose dental degrees were conferred from accredited institutions outside the United States.
 An applicant must have earned the dental degree and hold a final diploma prior to applying to the Boston University program.
 Provisional degrees and certificates are not sufficient.

 Applicants to the Advanced Standing DMD Program at Boston University Henry M. Goldman School of Dental Medicine may be foreign nationals, United States citizens, or permanent residents of the United States.
 Matriculation requires compliance with Student and Exchange Visitor Program (SEVP) regulations as determined by U.S. Immigration and Customs Enforcement.
 Boston University International Students and Scholars Office (ISSO) website has detailed information.

-In considering applications, the Advanced Standing Admissions Committee takes into account the applicant’s academic preparation, prior dental school performance, National Board Dental Examination Part I, and English language ability, as demonstrated by the TOEFL score.
+In considering applications, the Advanced Standing Admissions Committee takes into account the applicant’s academic preparation, prior dental school performance, passage of National Board Dental Examination Part I, and English language ability, as demonstrated by TOEFL subtest scores.
 Also considered are factors such as an applicant’s dental experience and motivation for the study of dentistry.
 Postgraduate study is also highly regarded.
-Letters of recommendation from a dental school dean and faculty are important elements in the evaluation.
+Letters of reference from a dental school dean and faculty are important elements in the evaluation.
 The Admissions Committee contacts selected applicants regarding interview invitations.
 A personal interview is required for admission, but does not guarantee acceptance.

 |TOEFL Institution code (DI code)||3081||Department code||38|